 Matthew Bevis is Professor of English Literature and Fellow at Keble College, Oxford.
 His books include The Art of Eloquence: Byron, Dickens, Tennyson, Joyce (OUP, 2007), Some Versions of Empson, ed.
 (OUP, 2007), and Comedy: A Very Short Introduction (2012).
 His essays have appeared in the London Review of Books, Harper’s, Raritan, and Poetry magazine, and he has recently finished a book entitled Wordsworth’s Fun.
 He is currently working on two books: Knowing Edward Lear (for OUP), and How I Wonder (for Harvard UP).

-Jasmine Jagger is formerly Postdoctoral Research Assistant at the Faculty of English and currently College Lecturer in English Literature at Jesus College, Oxford.
+Jasmine Jagger is formerly Postdoctoral Research Assistant at the Faculty of English at Oxford.
 Her research explores affective bodies of verse from the long-19th century to the present day.
-Her essays and articles have been published in Romanticism,
+She had published in Romanticism,

 Literary Imagination, The CambridgeQuarterly, Cambridge Humanities

 Review, Apollo, Victorian Poetry, andThe Carrollian.
 She is currently turning her doctoral thesis (Cambridge) into a book on Affective Rhythms in Poetry from the long nineteenth to the mid-twentieth century.
 The book will be published by OUP.